The Walking Dead (franchise): The Ones Who Live (2024)

 Following the departure of Andrew Lincoln (who portrayed the main character of Rick Grimes) during the ninth season of The Walking Dead, chief content officer Scott Gimple stated that three AMC original films would explore events related to Rick's character in the future.
-Lincoln was expected to star in the films, and the first of the films was expected to begin production in 2019.
+Lincoln was expected to star in the films, and the first was set to begin production in 2019.
 Besides Lincoln, Danai Gurira (Michonne) and Pollyanna McIntosh (Jadis / Anne) were also slated to star in the films.
-Gimple stated that the three films would not simply be extended episodes and would not attempt to adapt any of the comic books, but would heavily involve Kirkman in their development.
+Gimple stated that the three films would not simply be extended episodes or attempts to adapt any of the comic books, but would instead heavily involve Kirkman in their development.
 The films were slated to be released in theaters by Universal Pictures.

 At the 2022 San Diego Comic-Con, it was announced that the three films were being reworked into a six-episode miniseries starring Lincoln and Gurira.
-The series will conclude Rick and Michonne's storyline following the main series' conclusion.
-The series takes place after the events of the fifth episode of the ninth season ("What Comes After") and the thirteenth episode of the tenth season ("What We Become"), and presents an "epic love story of two characters changed by a changed world."
-The series was set to begin filming in January 2023.
+The series concluded Rick and Michonne's storyline following the main series' conclusion.
+It took place after the events of the fifth episode of the ninth season ("What Comes After") and the thirteenth episode of the tenth season ("What We Become"), and presents an "epic love story of two characters changed by a changed world."
+Filming began in January 2023.
 Gurira confirmed that she would be a writer on the series and would be credited as a co-creator alongside Gimple.
 The six-episode series premiered on February 25, 2024.

-More Tales from the Walking Dead Universe
+In development

 The development of a series entitled More Tales from the Walking Dead Universe was announced in April 2023.